Home Compare FPE3.DE vs IMCD.AS

 Fuchs vs IMCD N.V.: Which Stock Looks Stronger in 2026?

-Fuchs SE holds the cleaner structural position, with the lead spread across profitability and growth.
+Fuchs SE holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 IMCD does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON